Code-Institute-Submissions/milestone-46/README.md

 ## **User Experience**

 I wanted the user experience to be clean and clear, where the sites purpose and concept was quickly and intuitively conveyed.
 I wanted the antiquities and the images of them to be the main focus of the site.
-I used a combination of a Bootstrap Template called [**Amado ??**](https://startbootstrap.com/)and a selection of high quality photos of the antiquities to achieve this.
+I used a combination of a Bootstrap Template called [**Amado**](https://startbootstrap.com/) and a selection of high quality photos of the antiquities to achieve this.
 The chosen template already had a smooth and elegant UI which I could incorporate into my code.
 I tried to include extra non-template features (such as the edit and delete buttons for superusers or the use of the template home page as the **Latest Options App**) into the existing flow to the site.

 ### **User Stories**